Browsing Category

 Accommodation- it’s much more affordable to stay in Nice.
 There are a variety of hotels and apartments.
 The one I stayed at, Hotel Byakko was nice, I loved the roof terrace, but the area was very noisy at night.

 When to visit- definitely try to avoid the peak summer months when it is packed.
 Off season is best since the weather will most likely be nice anyway.
-When the Grand Prix is in town it will also be a lot more expensive (May this year).
+When the Grand Prix is in town it will also be a lot more expensive (it’s usually in May).

 The hotel’s roof top terrace